lbryio/lbry.com/content/faq/regtest-setup-guide.md

 To begin setting up the network, there are a few things you need.

-Note that you need a Linux distribution to run all this.
+You'll need a Linux or a Mac distribution to run all this.
 A virtual machine is fine.
+Note: These instructions specifically were tested on Ubuntu version 16.04.

 ### Virtual Environment